dubniczky/Book-Rental/README.md

 # Laravel Book Rental System

-This is a sample project showcasing a simple book rental system in PHP Laravel.
+Book rental system in Laravel with blade templating and sqlite.

 ## Support ❤️